flq/flq.github.io/_posts/2010-5-26-Do-you-think-your-WindowsForms-Application-has-no-memory-leaks-.md

 ---
 title: "Do you think your Windows.Forms Application has no memory leaks?"
 layout: post
-tags: programming dotnet windows TrivadisContent C#
+tags: [programming, dotnet, windows, TrivadisContent, C]
 date: 2010-05-26 03:10:00
 redirect_from: /go/169/
 ---